 In 2010, insurance was taken out at Santander Totta Seguros - Companhia de Seguros de Vida, S.A., to meet the liabilities of a new supplementary defined-contribution pension plan attributed to the Bank's senior management.
 The initial contribution to the new plan amounted to Euros 4,430 thousand.
-In financial years ended December 31, 2022 and 2021, the premium paid by the Bank amounted to Euros 459 thousand and Euros 370 thousand, respectively (Note 31).
+In financial years 2022 and 2021, the premium paid by the Bank amounted to Euros 459 thousand and Euros 370 thousand, respectively (Note 33).